ghostunnel/ghostunnel/README.md

 on how to generate new ones with OpenSSL).

 Note that by default ghostunnel logs to stderr and runs in the foreground.
 You can set set `--syslog` to log to syslog.
-For deamonization, we recommend using a utility such as [daemonize](http://software.clapper.org/daemonize/).
+For daemonization, we recommend using a utility such as [daemonize](http://software.clapper.org/daemonize/).
 For an example on how to use ghostunnel in a Docker container, see the `docker` subdirectory.